Royal Caribbean food: Review and guide

 Hooked Seafood

 Like the Mason Jar, Hooked Seafood is relatively new, too.
-It first debuted on Symphony of the Seas and has since been added to other ships like Navigator of the Seas and, of course, the brand-new Icon of the Seas.
+It first debuted on Symphony of the Seas and has since been added to other ships like Navigator of the Seas and, of course, the new Icon of the Seas and Utopia of the Seas.

 This seafood restaurant highlights dishes and popular flavors from the Northeast, including clam chowder and oysters.